aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 #### Another change to `api.service.js`

-Change `service.baseDbUrl` to point to your locally running API as shown in the following code snippet :
+Change `service.baseDbUrl` to point to your locally running API, if you haven't already, as shown in the following code snippet :

 ```javascript
 // Do this for both services in api.service.js